swcarpentry/python-novice-gapminder/_episodes/09-plotting.md

 >
 > In our Jupyter Notebook example, running the cell should generate the figure directly below the code.
 > The figure is also included in the Notebook document for future viewing.
-> However, other Python environments, such as when running Python directly from a terminal window,
+> However, other Python environments like an interactive Python session started from a terminal
-> require an additional command in order to display the figure.
+> or a Python script executed via the command line require an additional command to display the figure.
 >
 > Instruct `matplotlib` to show a figure:
 > ~~~